GearoidDC/100-days-of-code/log.md

 **Thoughts:** Reading and writing from files is fairly simple but gets more complicated when trying to serialization and deserialization of that data.
 I have to learn how to send objects also through sockets.

 **Link to work:** NA Exam study

+### Day 11: May 12, 2020
+**Today's Progress**: Completed my final exam for the semester and read 50 pages of "Clean Code"

+**Thoughts:** Exam went fairly well still have to go over socket elements and exceptions fully.
+The "Clean Code" book is very informative even if good bit goes over my head.

+**Link to work:** NA